-My usual method of coffeeshop patronage was to choose an independent local business, and they would know my drink, and I would have a little punchcard and get free coffees with every tenth one, and I would make jokes to the employees and they would pretend to think the jokes were funny.
+My usual method of coffeeshop patronage was to choose an independent local business, and they would know my drink, and I would have a little punchcard and get free coffees with every tenth one.
+I’d make jokes to the employees and they would pretend to think the jokes were funny.

-This is annoying, because Baby Jebus knows that soymilk does not cost sixty cents more than cow’s milk, but I was paying it, because I am addicted to the sweet sweet veg*n latte goodness.
+This is annoying, because Baby Jebus knows that soymilk does not cost sixty cents more than cow’s milk, but I was paying it.
+I am addicted to the sweet latte goodness.

 And now I can get it for “free”.
 Because I’m in the “club”.
 The “coffee club”.
 They’ve tricked me.
-Like the airlines who now offer the “perk” of being able to “check a bag”, which used to be free and now is not.
+Like the airlines who now offer the “perk” of “checking a bag”, which used to be free and now is not.

 So I got a card.
 I kept it full.
 Liquid assets.

 Then, I found out that you can buy coffee on your phone if you get the app.
 You can wave your phone in front of the scanner like you live in Gattaca.
 So I did that.
 And that’s when they really got me.
-And you can do things like put money on your card through the Internet, and send coffee money to friends, and find out what Starbucks food items are veg*n, and blargity blarg blarg.
+You can do things like put money on your card, and send coffee money to friends, and find out what Starbucks food items are vegan, and blargity blarg blarg.
 But the best part is, I got a star every time I drank coffee.
 I got a gold star, like I was in school.

 13 stars.
 Look how happy they are.
 They’re dancing.

-I win a game by purchasing coffee, which is something that I would do anyway, but now it rewards me for doing it, so now instead of going to Starbucks with some amount of shame and resignation, I am actively seeking them out so that I can get a GOLD STAR FOR DRINKING COFFEE, SOMETHING I WANTED TO DO ANYWAY.
+I win a game by drinking coffee, which is something that I would do anyway, so now instead of going to Starbucks with some amount of shame, I am actively seeking them out.
+I CAN GET A GOLD STAR FOR DRINKING COFFEE, SOMETHING I WANTED TO DO ANYWAY.
 People like getting gold stars.
 They like being rewarded for stuff.
-And now I am Starbucks’ bitch, because I want to get a gold star for drinking coffee, like a good girl, and then I get a free coffee.

-Then they give you a special gold coffee card, just to let the regular people know that I’m not a regular people, that they might toil and sweat for their half-caff sweet double chai frappucino, but that I am one of the chosen ones, and that I will have free soymilk-
+Then they give you a special gold coffee card, just to let them know that I’m not a regular people, that they might toil and sweat for their half-caff sweet double chai frappucino, but that I am one of the chosen ones, and that I will have free soymilk-

-FURIOUS POSTSCRIPT, 9/18: I just got an email from the Evil Overlords thanking me for my continued patronage, letting me know my coffee benefits are New and Improved, and that future free drinks will load straight onto my card, like I always wanted, and that I’ll get a free coffee every 12 stars, instead of 15.
-Also, barely worth even mentioning: as of October 16th, MY FREE F*CKING SOYMILK IS GOING AWAY!
+FURIOUS POSTSCRIPT, 9/18: I got an email thanking me for my continued patronage, letting me know my coffee benefits are New and Improved.
+New and improved means that as of October 16th, MY FREE F*CKING SOYMILK IS GOING AWAY!

 As a spoiled and privileged vegan, I AM FURIOUS ABOUT THIS, CORPORATE OVERLORDS!
 I am reacting like a RABID WILDEBEEST!
-I don’t even know if they get rabies!
 I hope you enjoy the view of me leaving, because I’m not coming back after the 16th!
 Unless, you know.
 It’s an emergency.

 Postpostpostcript 10/11: And lo, the end is nigh.
-I have commented about soymilk many times on mystarbucksidea.com, and I have “liked” other comments from people who like free soymilk, and now all the other people hate us for complaining about the same thing over and over every day for a month, and they are immediately demoting our comments.
+I have commented about soymilk on mystarbucksidea.com, and I have “liked” other comments about free soymilk, and now the board hates us for complaining about the same thing every day for a month.

 I’m sorry, other people.
 This is how the capitalist internet system works.

-And so, it has happened: if you feel a slight shiver in reality today, the sense that everything was picked up, rotated five degrees, and then dropped back into place, it’s because I have ordered an espresso machine and some coffee, and I am free forever.
+And so, it has happened: if you feel a slight shiver, the sense that everything was picked up, rotated five degrees, and then dropped back into place, it’s because I have ordered an espresso machine and some coffee, and I am free.